Individual Development Plan

 Benefits of an IDP

-Just as the process of writing a research article or proposal focuses the work at the bench, the IDP helps students develop an efficient training plan tailored to support specific career ambitions.
-The act of completing the IDP Process will stimulate students to define goals in more specific terms for both the short and long term, and will motivate students to identify resources which can help meet them.
+Just as the process of writing a research article or proposal focuses a student’s work at the bench, an Individual Development Plan (IDP) helps students and mentors envision and refine an efficient training plan tailored to support specific career ambitions.
+The act of completing the IDP will prompt students to explicitly define the student’s goals for both the short and long term, and hopefully, will motivate the student to identify resources and mentors that can help meet them.

 The IDP Mentor